An "A" for effort

 Amart Furniture (formerly Super Amart) is a chain of furniture, bedding and outdoor retailers in Australia.
 It was founded in Brisbane, Queensland in 1970 and has a network of 53 stores nationwide.
 They offer everything from dining tables to beds, outdoor settings, storage, homewares, lounges, sofas and office furniture.

 Amart’s products are at the cheaper end of the market, and their closest competitors would probably be Fantastic Furniture and IKEA.
-The company revealed a new logo and name as part of a recent boost to its promotional activities.
+The company revealed a new name and logo by Next Thursday as part of a recent boost to its promotional activities.

 When I see or hear “Amart”, I can’t help but think of Kmart, the discount department store, which, funnily enough, was founded only a year prior.
 (Fun fact: “Super Kmart” was actually a thing back in the 80s.)
 It’s a pertinent association, given that both chains sell products at low prices.
 Just like Kmart, too, the old Super Amart logo had an oversized initial letter.
 But rather than being stylised like Kmart’s, it was simply scaled-up in the same font as the other letters, exaggerating the difference in stroke widths between the two parts.
 The word also had a unicase thing going on with that “M/m”, but it was consistent with the squareness of the other letters so as not to be jarring.
 Additionally, the letters were too close together for comfort.